rexkc/dash-lite/README.md

     return token
 ```

-Alternatively, hard code the token with a temporary bearer token, which you can reterieve using ([this app](https://github.com/rexkc/mdsp-token-vendor)):
+Alternatively, hard code the token with a temporary bearer token, which you can reterieve using [this app](https://github.com/rexkc/mdsp-token-vendor):

 ```py
 def getToken():